Writer Profile

 Toshihiro Omi

-There is a theory that in modern society, the influence of religion gradually declines, and scientific worldviews and secular values become dominant (secularization theory).
-In fact, in modern Japan, those who are actively involved in specific religious organizations are a minority, and few people make choices in their lives or daily living based on religious teachings.
+There is a theory that in modern society, the influence of religion gradually declines, and a scientific worldview and secular values become dominant (secularization theory).
+In fact, in modern Japan, those who are actively involved in specific religious organizations are a minority, and few people make choices in their daily lives or life paths based on religious teachings.

-On the other hand, if you ask whether the relationship between the Japanese and religious things is simply weakening, surprisingly, that is not necessarily the case.
+On the other hand, if one asks whether the relationship between the Japanese people and religious things is simply weakening, that does not seem to be the case.
 The high popularity of Buddhist statues during the Heisei era is perhaps the best example of this.
 Buddhist statues were originally created to convey the teachings and ideals of Buddhism through sculpture.
 They are clearly a type of religious object.

-That said, most people who like Buddhist statues are probably not seeking something religious.
-The majority of people likely interact with Buddhist statues as works of art or historically valuable entities, or to deepen their education or enjoy them as a hobby.
+However, most people who like Buddhist statues are likely not seeking something religious.
+The majority of people probably interact with Buddhist statues as works of art or historically valuable entities, or to deepen their education or enjoy them as a hobby.

-Why are Buddhist statues, which are originally religious objects, loved by many Japanese people today regardless of religion?
-Solving that mystery might lead to a re-examination of our way of life and values.
+Why are Buddhist statues, which are originally religious objects, loved by many modern Japanese people regardless of religion?
+Solving this mystery might lead to a re-examination of our way of life and values.
 This was one of the major motivations for writing this book.

 When I actually set out to solve the mystery, I found various elements closely related to Japan's modernization.
 For example, the concept of "art" and the systems surrounding it.

 It is not just art.
 The spread of photography and the rise of tourism have also completely changed our relationship with Buddhist statues.
-In my book, I verify these realities from multiple perspectives and reconsider what Japan's modern era was all about.
+In my book, I verify these realities from multiple perspectives and reconsider what Japan's modernity was.

 Buddhist Statues and the Japanese: Religion and Beauty in the Modern and Contemporary Eras